thebarnable/IntelNeuromorphicDNSChallenge/MixNet/README.md

 # MixNet

 This is a PyTorch implementation of [Deep speech denoising by ASR-TTS resynthesis](https://github.com/thebarnable/IntelNeuromorphicDNSChallenge/blob/Iason_Hartmann/MixNet/MixNet/Paper.pdf).
 The corresponding paper is located in the repository.
-The dataloader and MultiSpeech TTS model was taken from [msalhab96/MultiSpeech](https://github.com/msalhab96/MultiSpeech) but hte TTS model must be trained further.
+The dataloader and MultiSpeech TTS model was taken from [msalhab96/MultiSpeech](https://github.com/msalhab96/MultiSpeech) but this TTS model must be trained further.
 I added the function to synthesize own .wav files with a pretrained model for MultiSpeech TTS.
 However, the pretrained TTS used for training MixNet is the TTS from [coqui-ai/TTS](https://github.com/coqui-ai/tts).
 I used GriffinLim as Vocoder.
 The DNSMOS and SI-SNR functions were taken from the [Intel Neuromorphic DNS Challenge](https://github.com/IntelLabs/IntelNeuromorphicDNSChallenge/tree/main).

 # Train on your data